 Academic and industry researchers welcome a new forum to discuss microbiome applications in Switzerland

 On 6 May 2022, the EPFL Rolex Learning Center hosted the first edition of the Swiss Microbiomes Forum (SMF), an event showcasing the latest research and technologies harnessing microbiomes in the Swiss ecosystem.
-Close to 200 participants attended the SMF, including industry and academic researchers, students, entrepreneurs, and investors.
+More than 150 participants attended the SMF, including industry and academic researchers, students, entrepreneurs, and investors.

 Jointly organized by the NCCR Microbiomes and the Innovation Forum Lausanne, the SMF offered a diverse programme along 3 key axes: healthcare, nutrition and food production, and the environment.
 The line-up featured speakers from Ferring Pharmaceuticals, the University of Lausanne, PharmaBiome, Nestlé Research, Agroscope, REM Analytics, the University of Neuchâtel, the Swiss Federal Institute of Research WSL, and onCyt Microbiology.